 a.
 Study Elements.
-The Discharger shall continue to characterize and evaluate the discharge from the following discharge point to verify that the "no" or "unknown" reasonable potential analysis conclusions of this Order remain valid and to inform the next permit reissuance.
-The Discharger shall collect representative samples at the monitoring stations set forth below, as defined in the MRP, at no less than the frequency specified below:
+The Discharger shall continue to characterize and evaluate the discharge to verify that the "no" or "unknown" reasonable potential analysis conclusions of this Order remain valid and to inform the next permit reissuance.
+The Discharger shall collect representative samples at as set forth below:

-Discharge Point Monitoring Location Minimum Frequency 001 EFF-001 Once per year
+Discharge Point Monitoring Location Frequency

+001 EFF-001 1/year

+002 EFF-002 Once

-The samples shall be analyzed for the pollutants listed in Attachment G, Table C, except for those pollutants with effluent limitations where the MRP already requires more frequent monitoring, and except for those pollutants for which there are no water quality criteria (see Fact Sheet Table F-7).
-Compliance with this requirement shall be achieved in accordance with the specifications of Attachment G sections III.A.1 and III.A.2.
+The samples shall be analyzed for the pollutants listed in Attachment G, Table C, except for those pollutants with effluent limitations where the MRP already requires more frequent monitoring and except for those pollutants for which there are no water quality criteria (see Fact Sheet Table F-7).
+Compliance with these requirements shall be achieved in accordance with the specifications of Attachment G sections III.A.1 and III.A.2.